top of page

 "Forest of the Gods" is a semi-autobiographical novel by Lithuanian author Balys Sruoga.
 Based on the author's personal experiences, the book portrays life in a Nazi concentration camp during World War II.
 Sruoga's dark humor and satirical tone serve as a powerful critique of the dehumanizing effects of war and the resilience of the human spirit.
 Published in 1957, "Forest of the Gods" is considered one of the most significant works of Lithuanian literature, offering a poignant portrayal of survival, hope, and the enduring power of art.

-"In the Name of the Father" is a collection of short stories by Maltese author Immanuel Mifsud.
+"In the Name of the Father of the son" is a collection of short stories by Maltese author Immanuel Mifsud.
 The stories delve into the complexities of familial relationships, examining themes of love, loss, and the interplay between past and present.
 Mifsud's evocative storytelling and his exploration of human emotions make this collection a poignant and thought-provoking read.
 Published in 2011, "In the Name of the Father" showcases Mifsud's literary prowess and his ability to capture the nuances of the human experience.

 "Mountain Wreath" is a poetic epic by Montenegrin prince and poet Petar II Petrović-Njegoš.
 Considered a masterpiece of Montenegrin literature, the poem explores themes of honor, loyalty, and the tumultuous history of Montenegro.
 Written in 1847, "Mountain Wreath" weaves together mythology, history, and philosophical musings, offering a deep understanding of Montenegrin identity and its connection to the land.